 Certainly, one doesn’t always behave as the “employee of the month,” on the contrary, there are times when, if we were caught, we’d be the “unemployed of the month.”

-At work, it’s not always easy to recognize our mediocrities, negligence and faults: those hours we waste, instead of advancing in our responsibilities and assuming them, spending our time on other things… That, in itself is grave.
+At work, it’s not always easy to recognize our mediocrities, negligence and faults: those hours we waste, instead of advancing in our responsibilities and assuming them, spending our time on other things… That, in itself, is grave.

-Jesus is clear and tough on the matter, especially when He talks about the relation between lying and the devil, referring to him as the “father of lies” and to liars as his sons.
+Jesus is clear and tough on the matter, especially when He talks about the relationship between lying and the devil, referring to him as the “father of lies” and to liars as his sons.
 God frees us from being that kind of son or daughter.
 We are children of God.

 “You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies” ~ Jn.
 8:44